1948 Progressive National Convention

-The 1948 Progressive National Convention was held in Philadelphia from July 23–25, 1948.
-The convention ratified the candidacies of former Vice President Henry A. Wallace from Iowa for president and U.S. Senator Glen H. Taylor of Idaho for vice president.
+The 1948 Progressive National Convention was held in Philadelphia from July 23 to 25, 1948.
+The convention ratified the candidacies of former Vice President Henry A. Wallace from Iowa for president and U.S. Senator Glen H. Taylor from Idaho for vice president.
 The Progressive Party's platform opposed the Cold War and emphasized foreign policy.

 Background

 Henry Wallace who formed the Progressive Party in 1948 was deemed one of the most liberal idealists in the Roosevelt administration.
 He was the secretary of agriculture before he served as FDR's vice president during his (1941–45) third term, but was dropped from the ticket for the 1944 election.
 He later became secretary of commerce under FDR.
 Roosevelt died during his fourth term and Vice President Harry S. Truman succeeded to the presidency.
-He further resented Truman after the President fired Wallace, who had been appointed as Secretary of Commerce, from his cabinet in 1946.
+He further resented Truman after the president fired Wallace, from his cabinet in 1946.
 In a speech, Wallace had broken with administration policy and became a public advocate for peaceful coexistence with the Soviet Union.
 Truman was unpopular in 1947, and some polls from the end of that year showed that Wallace had the support of more than 20% of the voters.
 Wallace started a left-wing independent candidacy under the name of the Progressive Party, named after two previous parties who used the name for the 1912 election and the 1924 election.
 He was supported by the American Labor Party, the Progressive Citizens of America, and other progressive groups in Illinois and California.
 Wallace would announce his candidacy in December 1947.
 The formal launch of the Progressive party was held in Philadelphia the following July.

-Vice Presidential running mate
+Vice presidential running mate

 Wallace wanted a US Senator as his running mate, as he thought a Senator would add legitimacy and popular appeal to his fledgling party.
 After Florida Senator Claude Pepper declined Wallace's entreaties, Wallace approached Idaho Senator Glen H. Taylor about being his running mate.
-Taylor, a first term Democratic Senator, shared Wallace's concerns about Truman, but was worried about his own career.
+Taylor, a first term Democratic Senator, shared Wallace's concerns about President Truman, but was worried about his own career.
 A former country music singer, Taylor did not have a lucrative career to fall back on, and took his time considering Wallace's offer.
 Finally, Taylor accepted Wallace's offer, motivated by fears about rising Cold War tensions.
 In February 1948, Wallace announced that Senator Taylor had agreed to become his running mate.